end2endzone/end2endzone-hugo/content/blog/2015-02-15-hdhomerun-tv-dump-unleash-the-dvr-capabilities-of-your-free-to-air-live-tv-stream.md

 ## Record

 _HDHomeRun TV Dump_ can also be used to start a recording of the TV stream.
-Select your desired device &amp; channel in the available lists and press {{% windows-button3d %}}Record{{% /windows-button3d %}}.
+Select your desired device & channel in the available lists and press {{% windows-button3d %}}Record{{% /windows-button3d %}}.
 The following user dialog will be displayed:

 [![HDHomeRun Tv Dump - Manual Recording Dialog](/wp-content/uploads/2015/02/HDHomeRun-Tv-Dump-Manual-Recording-Dialog-217x300.png "HDHomeRun Tv Dump - Manual Recording Dialog")](/wp-content/uploads/2015/02/HDHomeRun-Tv-Dump-Manual-Recording-Dialog.png)